TheRegisb/VisualSystolicFIR/README.md

 # Usage
 In the project folder, run the following command `python UnidirSlowFIR [-h] [-i INPUT] [-c COEF] [--slowInput | --slowOutput]`

+During the execution, the program will stop at each step.
+Pressing 'q' will immediately terminate the program and pressing any other key will continue it.

+Options:

 ```
 aguments: